artizen-fund/seasons-contracts/README.md

 `function closeSeason(uint256 \_season)`

 Closes a season, so there can be no more submission submitted to it.
+It mints the amount of each tokenID sold within the season to the protocol wallet.

 - `_season`: ID of season